lumina-ai-inc/chunkr/.dev/otel-collector/README.md

 - The `otel-collector-config.yaml` file is excluded from git (.gitignore) to prevent accidental credential leakage
 - You can change the SignOz region in the endpoint URL if needed (us/eu/in)
+- The application automatically handles distributed tracing context propagation
+- LLM error attributes are automatically extracted and included in spans